riton64/riton64.github.io/about.md

 I'm Riton, a retired  software developer living in PAU, France.

-I spend my spare time running, enjoying real ale, and writing code.
+I spend my spare time running, enjoying real and virtual life, and writing code.

 I created this website primarily to allow me to release apps with Linux.

-Occasionally I may write about running, real ale, and software development.
+Occasionally I may write about running, real life, and software development.

 This site is hosted using [GitHub Pages](https://pages.github.com) and built using [Jekyll](https://jekyllrb.com).